Intrauterine Device Placement and Removal

 Contraindications

-Given that there are two classes of IUDs available, there are specific contraindications for each type of IUD.
+Given the 2 classes of IUDs, specific contraindications exist for each type of IUD.
 However, there are also universal contraindications that are specific to both types.

 • Pregnancy or suspected pregnancy

-• A congenital uterine abnormality that distorts the shape of the uterine cavity, making insertion difficult
+• Congenital uterine abnormality that distorts the shape of the uterine cavity, making insertion difficult

 • Acute pelvic inflammatory disease